rgujju/STM32_Base_Project/README.md

 Currently using terminator to split the terminal to two and output the GDB dashboard to the terminal on the right

+### Porting
+- This project uses the STM32F429 mcu but should be portable to any mcu.
+- Replace **components/STM32F4xx_HAL_Driver** and **include/stm32f4xx_hal_conf.h** with the HAL of your mcu.
+- Replace **include/STM32F4xx** with the vendor files for your mcu.
+These files are basically the system, startup and header files of your mcu.
+- The above 2 folders are provided by the vendor.
+In case of STM32, it is possible to use STM32CubeMX to generate them.
+- Change *MCU Setup*, *HAL Setup*, and optionally *RTOS Setup* and *CMSIS Setup* in the **CMakeLists.txt** file.